 We own and manage various facilities in the village such as Lower Green Recreation Ground, Woodside Playing Fields, the Village Green, the Old Coach Road, Pembury Burial Grounds and Lower Green Cemetery.

-We also hold several community events such as Fireworks, Picnic on the Green, the annual litter pick in conjunction with Rapid Relief Team, Remembrance Sunday in partnership with the churches and the new Christmas Carols around the Christmas Tree.
+We also hold several community events such as Fireworks, Picnic in the Park, the community litter pick in conjunction with Rapid Relief Team, Remembrance Sunday in partnership with the churches and Carols on the Green.
 We also publish the quarterly newsletter, the Pembury Village News, delivered to all homes in the village.

 We are consulted on all planning applications in the Parish.